Texas124/ZZZ-Integrity-Autopatch-Release/README.md

 # ZZZ INTEGRITY AUTOPATCH RELEASE
-This release doesn't require you to replace url
+This release doesn't require you to replace url.
+Make sure you have the game up to date from the launcher

 This is the last release except there is an issue!